 Arranging A Funeral

 We endeavour to make the process of organising a funeral as stress free for you as possible.
-There is no such thing as a 'typical' funeral and therefor during our discussion we will record the decisions and choices made to create a detailed plan of the funeral service discussed.
+There is no such thing as a 'typical' funeral and therefore during our discussion we will record the decisions and choices made to create a detailed plan of the funeral service discussed.

 During the following days, until the funeral service is conducted, we work closely with you, provide ongoing assistance while liaising with the clergy or celebrant, newspapers, florists, cemeteries, churches and any other third parties that might be required in preparation for the funeral service.

 Simply, our service revolves around your needs.
 We provide options, but you make the decisions.
-A funeral service should reflect upon a lifetime of memories through words, music, photographs or life symbols.
+A funeral service should reflect upon a lifetime of memories through words, music, photographs and/or life symbols.
 We will assist you in creating a unique funeral for your loved one.

 Considerations, Resources & Support